core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

   As a fallback, an address MAY be queried for the target name of the SVCB record.
 - The destination port for the request MUST be taken from the "port" SvcParam value, if present.
   Otherwise, take the default port of the CoAP transport, e.g., with regards to this specification TCP port 5684 for "coap" or UDP port 5684 for "co".
-- The target name of the SVCB record MUST be set in the Uri-Host option if the resolved address for the target name differs from the destination address.
+- The request URI's hostname component MUST be the Authentication Domain Name (ADN) when obtained through DNR and MUST be the target name of the SVCB record when obtained through a `_dns` query (if AliasMode is used, to the target name of the AliasMode record).
-  Otherwise, the Uri-Host option MAY be set from the target name.
+  This is usually achieved by setting that name in TLS Server Name Indication (SNI) {{?RFC8446}}, as that removes the need to set the value as the Uri-Host option.
 - For each element in the CBOR sequence of the "docpath" SvcParam value, a Uri-Path option MUST be added to the request.
 - If the request constructed this way receives a response, the same SVCB record MUST be used for construction of future DoC queries.
   If not, or if the endpoint becomes unreachable, the algorithm SHOULD be repeated with the SVCB record with the next highest priority.